 Ticwatch E2: Wear OS and Tic apps

-So this is a Wear OS smartwatch of course and running Wear OS 2.2 at the time of writing.
+So this is a Wear OS smartwatch of course, and running Wear OS 2.2 at the time of writing.
 Google's Wear OS H update hasn't landed yet, but will be rolling out imminently, I'm told.
 Everything is in normal working order here, from notification support (the feature I used the most) to the new more gesture-centric user interface, with apps like Google Fit and the Play Store on board.

 It's all very familiar here and thankfully it's smartwatch software that is improving, but still leaves room for improvement.
 There is one notable Wear OS feature missing in action though and that's Google Pay.
 If you want this smartwatch to make payments, you're sadly out of luck.

-Like most watches running Wear these days, Mobvoi's does include some of its own apps to accompany Google's standard selection.
+As with most watches running Wear these days, Mobvoi does include some of its own apps to accompany Google's standard selection.
 Once you've gone through the pretty standard pairing process with the Wear OS companion smartphone app, you'll need to download the TicHealth app to your phone to make use of those software extras.
 These are TicHealth, which is an Apple Watch-esque Activity Rings way of monitoring your fitness tracking progress throughout the day, and TicExercise, which will let you track running (indoors and outdoors), cycling, walking, freestyle workouts and now swimming.

 Unlike a lot of software extras you find Wear smartwatch makers throwing in the mix with Wear, it does feel like the ones on the TicWatch E2 add value to the experience.
-Mobvoi's own watch faces to a lesser extend, but TicHealth is well optimised for that round display, TicExercise makes it easy to get your sports tracking up and running while TicRanking and TicPulse apps are nice additions too.
+Mobvoi's own watch faces to a lesser extent, but TicHealth is well optimised for that round display, TicExercise makes it easy to get your sports tracking up and running while TicRanking and TicPulse apps are nice additions too.

 Ticwatch E2: Sports tracking